RidleyB/sen/content/_characters/phineas-reinhardt.md

   - element_title: "Eyes"
     element: ""

-excerpt: "The youngest son and prospective heir of Friedrich Reinhardt.
+blurb: "The youngest son and prospective heir of Friedrich Reinhardt.
 After the death of his first wife and the failed marriage of Karl, Friedrich was worried about his family's lineage."
 ---

+{% include character-content.html %}